-Today we’re going to talk about some tips for raising children to be level-headed.
-As parents, we want our kids to be confident, but not arrogant – kind, yet not pushovers.
+Today we’re going to talk about some tips for raising level headed children.
+As parents, we want our kids to be confident, but not arrogant; kind, yet not pushovers.
 So, how do we find the balance?

 As a blogger, my daughters have had the opportunity to be in the spotlight so to speak.
 Our girls have been pictured in local news and radio; they have been featured in National magazines, they have gone on exciting trips and received on trend products from top brands.
 Most recently our daughters appeared with our family in three of Subway® Canada’s Warm up with Subway videos (1, 2, 3).

 Our family loved going to Canada’s capital city where we enjoyed warming up with some delicious soup after having fun skating on the rink of dreams.
 There is nothing more comforting than a yummy bowl of soup and being together with friends and family.

 When we got home after the filming, the last thing I would have wanted would be to have my girls bragging about their experience.
 Of course, it is fine for them to be excited and to share what they got to do, but from a place of appreciation and gratitude, not entitlement.

 BE THE EXAMPLE